Gideon Adlon

 Gideon Don Adlon (/ˈædlɒn/ AD-lon; born March 30, 1997) is an American actress.
-Her films include Blockers (2018), The Mustang (2019), The Craft: Legacy (2020), and Sick (2022).
+Her films include Blockers (2018), The Mustang (2019), The Craft: Legacy (2020), Sick (2022) and Miller's Girl (2024).
 On television, she is known for her roles in the Netflix series The Society (2019) and the NBC series The Thing About Pam (2022).
-In 2024, she had a role in the movie Miller's Girl.

-She is also known for her voice work on the video game The Walking Dead: The Final Season (2018), the animated series Pacific Rim: The Black (2021–2022), Battle Kitty (2022), and Shape Island (2023).
+She is also known for her voice work on the video game The Walking Dead: The Final Season (2018), the animated series Pacific Rim: The Black (2021–2022), Battle Kitty (2022), Shape Island (2023), Terminator Zero (2024) and Star Wars: Maul – Shadow Lord (2026).

 Early life and education

 Adlon was born in Los Angeles and holds both American and German citizenship through her father.
 She is the oldest daughter of actress Pamela Adlon and director Felix Adlon.
 Her younger sisters are actress Odessa A'zion and Valentine "Rocky" Adlon.
 Her paternal grandfather was German filmmaker Percy Adlon and her maternal grandfather was American writer-producer Don Segall.
 Her maternal grandfather was born to a Jewish family, and her English-born maternal grandmother, originally an Anglican, converted to Judaism.
 Through her father, she descends from the German hotelier Lorenz Adlon.

 Adlon studied photography at Columbia College Chicago for a year before deciding to pursue acting full-time.